wmo-im/wis2box/docs/source/reference/quickstart.rst

 =========================

 The 'quickstart' deploys wis2box with test data and provides a vital reference for wis2box developers to validate their contributions do not break the wis2box core functionality.
-It is the minimal runtime configuration profile as used in wis2box Github CI/CD: `GitHub Actions`_.
+It is the minimal runtime configuration profile as used in wis2box GitHub CI/CD: `GitHub Actions`_.

 The test enviroment file is provided in ``tests/test.env``.